hlnyalcin/clinical-bioinformatics-case/REPRODUCIBILITY.md

 - NCBI BLAST Web Interface (manual species identification)

+### Version control

+- Git
+- GitHub

 ## Running the Workflow

-After setting up the Ubuntu WSL environment, installing the required software with Miniconda, and placing the input FASTQ file in the `data/` directory, navigate to the `code` directory and run:
+After setting up the Ubuntu WSL environment, creating the Conda environment, installing the required software, and placing the input FASTQ file in the `data/` directory, navigate to the `code` directory and run:

 ```bash
 cd code
 bash run_analysis.sh
 ```

-The script executes each analysis step sequentially and saves the generated output files in the `results/` directory.
+The script performs each analysis step sequentially and stores the generated output files in the `results/` directory.

-## Analysis Workflow
+## Workflow Summary

 The workflow consists of the following steps: